Fractional COO · East Midlands

 Operational structure advisory and fractional COO support for founder-led businesses across the East Midlands.
-Based in Leicestershire.
-Working across the region — and nationally where the engagement warrants it.
+Based in Leicestershire, working across the region — and nationally where the engagement warrants it.
+One to two days a week on-site, with remote oversight in between.

 Who this is for

-If you are running a founder-led business in the East Midlands — in Leicester, Nottingham, Derby, Northampton, or anywhere across the region — and the operational picture is not keeping pace with the commercial one, this is the work that addresses that gap.
+If you run a founder-led business in the East Midlands — in Leicester, Nottingham, Derby, Northampton, or anywhere across the region — and the operational picture is not keeping pace with the commercial one, this is the work that closes that gap.

 The businesses I work with have usually built something real.
-Revenue is there.
-The team has grown.
-There are clients who value what the business does.
+Revenue is there, the team has grown, and clients value what the business does.
 The problem is not commercial — it is structural.
 The founder is doing too much.
-The leadership team is not holding accountability consistently.
+The leadership team does not hold accountability consistently.
 Financial management is reactive.
-The same operational problems keep resurfacing.
-Growth is getting harder rather than easier.
+The same operational problems keep resurfacing, and growth is getting harder rather than easier.

 That is not a personal failure.
-It is what happens when a business crosses certain revenue thresholds without building an operational layer to match the complexity.
-It is also entirely fixable — and the East Midlands has a significant concentration of exactly these businesses.
+It is what happens when a business crosses certain revenue thresholds without building an operational layer to match the complexity — and it is fixable.
 If you are unsure whether this describes your situation, the ten signs your business needs a fractional COO is a useful starting point.

 The East Midlands business landscape

-The East Midlands is one of the UK’s most commercially active regions outside London — yet it is significantly underserved by senior operational advisory.
-Most fractional COO and operational consulting providers are London-based, nationally-focused, or priced for businesses at a scale that puts them beyond the reach of the region’s substantial mid-market.
+The East Midlands is one of the UK’s most commercially active regions outside London, yet it is significantly underserved by senior operational advisory.
+Most fractional COO and operational consulting providers are London-based, nationally focused, or priced for a scale that puts them beyond the region’s substantial mid-market.

-The region has deep strengths in construction and property development, manufacturing and engineering, professional and legal services, logistics, digital and technology, and founder-led advisory and consulting businesses.
-These are precisely the sectors where structural fragility tends to build beneath commercially healthy surfaces — and where a fractional COO engagement produces the clearest, most measurable returns.
+The region has deep strengths in construction and property development, manufacturing and engineering, professional and legal services, logistics, digital and technology, and founder-led advisory businesses.
+These are precisely the sectors where structural fragility builds beneath commercially healthy surfaces — and where a fractional COO engagement produces the clearest, most measurable returns.

-Being based in Leicestershire means embedded engagement across the region is practical rather than theoretical.
-One to two days per week on-site, with remote oversight in between, is a realistic operating model for businesses across Leicestershire, Nottinghamshire, Northamptonshire, Derbyshire, and Lincolnshire.
+Being based in Leicestershire makes embedded engagement across the region practical rather than theoretical.
+One to two days a week on-site, with remote oversight in between, is a realistic operating model for businesses across Leicestershire, Nottinghamshire, Northamptonshire, Derbyshire, and Lincolnshire — including Leicester, Nottingham, Derby, Northampton, Lincoln, Loughborough, Coventry, Market Harborough, and Kettering.

 What the engagement involves